 The Cochrane Collaboration: “SLIT (sublingual immunotherapy) is a safe treatment which significantly reduces symptoms and medication requirements in allergic rhinitis.”

 Because the FDA has not yet approved SLIT, the cost of the serum is not covered by insurance companies.
 However, the significant reduction of cost due to elimination of need for transportation to the doctor’s office and time off from work and no co-pays make SLIT very cost effective.
-Multiple vials needed for highly allergic patients, food allergy and pre-seasonal boost vials are extra cost.
+Multiple vials needed for highly allergic patients.
 You will need to pay for your allergy drops in full before they can be ordered.
 We will call you when they arrive.

 The first office visit with the doctor and some occasional follow up visits with the doctor are necessary for proper medical supervision.
 These are services that are billed to your insurance company.